 If you’re looking to fast track your career in business leadership, a Master of Business Administration (MBA) postgraduate qualification could be just what you need.
-Here at the University of Sunderland, our MBAs allow you to develop a specialism in marketing, finance, cybersecurity, supply chains, hospitality and much more.
+Here at the University of Sunderland, our MBAs allow you to develop a specialism in marketing, finance, Human Resources and much more.
 We caught up with Academic Dean for the Faculty of Business, Law and Tourism, Professor Lawrence Bellamy, to talk about the importance of an MBA.

 "It enhances your career; the value an MBA adds to your bachelors qualification is well documented, in terms of propelling your career to a higher level.
 That is what it’s primarily designed to do.

 An MBA is really about having that all-round management acumen.
 So you understand the big picture, the strategy, how to make connections within organisations and really help to drive organisations forward with the help of that greater understanding."

 "If a student is in a position where they want to really push their career forward, if they want to grasp the strategic concept of organisations, put them together and be a more effective manager, then an MBA is a great way of doing that.

 "It builds upon your specialist knowledge, and ensures you are in a position to use it as a springboard to develop your career."

 Teaching methods on Sunderland’s MBAs include lectures, seminars, class discussions, case studies, group work, presentations and applied study.

 "You’re not there just to study, you’re also there to develop skills.
 You’ve got to think about communication.
 Working with people throughout a course, working with potential employers on projects and giving presentations.

 "It’s more about your ability to take the theory and make sure you can apply it in different situations and come out with some clear recommendations and the facts," Lawrence says.

 The average age of students on top-ranking MBA courses in the UK is between 28 and 30.
 It is usually taken by people who focused on building a successful career after graduating from undergraduate study.